bemasc/dnssec-strict-mode/draft-schwartz-dnsop-dnssec-strict-mode.md

 # The DNSSEC Strict Mode flag

 The DNSSEC Strict Mode flag appears in bit $N of the DNSKEY flags field.
-If this flag is set, all records in the zone MUST be signed by this key.
-A validator that receives a Strict Mode DNSKEY with a supported Algorithm SHOULD reject as Bogus any RRSet that lacks a valid RRSIG from this DNSKEY.
-If there are multiple Strict Mode keys for the zone, validators SHOULD check them all.
+If this flag is set, all records in the zone MUST be signed correctly under this key's specified Algorithm.
+A validator that receives a Strict Mode DNSKEY with a supported Algorithm SHOULD reject as Bogus any RRSet that lacks a valid RRSIG with this Algorithm.
+If there are multiple Strict Mode keys for the zone, validators SHOULD validate signatures under each of their Algorithms.

 # Operational Considerations

-Enabling Strict Mode, or performing key rollover with a Strict Mode key, requires the use of Double-Signature Key Rollover ({{?RFC6781}} Section 4.1.1.2).
-Pre-Publish Key Rollover ({{RFC6781}} Section 4.1.1.1) cannot be used.
+Once a zone is signed, enabling Strict Mode can be done using any ordinary key rollover procedure ({{RFC6781}} Section 4.1), to a new DNSKEY that contains the Strict Mode flag.
+When signing a zone for the first time, or adding a new Algorithm, care must be taken to fully sign the zone before enabling Strict Mode.

 By making it safe to use a wider range of DNSSEC Algorithms, this specification could encourage larger RRSIG RRSets, and hence larger responses.